-After much commotion from the common room, two cops yanked down the tattered dividing curtain, their bull-faces burning red with exertion and predatory excitement.
+After much commotion from the common and house-keeper.
+His own first memory was room, two cops yanked down the tattered dividing curtain, their bull-faces burning red with exertion and predatory excitement.
 Harlowe peeked out from behind the automaton, shy with fear.